Xantier/trycatch/README.md

 This will start the ratpack app in a development mode.
 In your browser go to `http://localhost:5050`.

 The Gradle Ratpack plugin builds on the Gradle Application plugin.
-This means it's easy to create a standalone distribution for your app.
+This means response's easy to create a standalone distribution for your app.

 Run: